Option10/Text-Mining-with-R/README.md

 ## Code packages :

+app.R : R code for the application module.
+All parts of codes below needs to be saved in the same directory to run the app.

 Main.R : Core of the code.
 Here the user can chose if he wants to make a new calculus for LDA, LSA or the tokenization, change the hyperparamter k and use new dataset.
 It's in this part of the code that query's are implemented.
 It will then uses the outputs of the functions below to run the application.

 Extract_Data.R : This code takes all documents from the PubMed database, preprocess them to make the abstracts readabel for the app and identifying every abstract with its ID.
 Finally, we create a dataframe will all those documents.